Dotfile management with Chezmoi and Vim

 pulling and pushing with Git is much better suited to this problem.
 Like other

-developers, I created a dotfiles repo and used stow
+developers, I created a dotfiles repo and used stow to symlink all the files

 and folders in my configuration.
 I thought this was a pretty good setup, but